 mkisofs -o file.iso -b isolinux.bin -c boot.cat -no-emul-boot \ -boot-load-size 4 -boot-info-table -R -J -v -T isolinux/

-To use this method, make sure your systems have network interface cards (NIC) that support PXE.
-Install and configure a PXE server and ensure DHCP is running.
-Then place the appropriate files on an HTTP server for deployment.
-Once the Kickstart profile has been created, use the URL from the Kickstart Details page, as for CD-ROM-based installs.
+To use this method, make sure your systems have network interface cards (NICs) that support PXE.
+You will need to install and configure a PXE server, ensure DHCP is running, and place the installation repository on an HTTP server that is reachable by the Uyuni Server.

 Upload the Kickstart profile to the Uyuni Server using the Uyuni Web UI.